neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/RenderingCustomMarkup/CustomContentElements.rst

 * The Fluid Template does not need to know anything about *Nodes*.
 It just needs to know that it outputs a certain property, but not where it came from.

-* Because the rendering is decoupled from the data storage this way, the TypoScript object can be instantiated directly, manually setting a `videoUrl`::
+* Because the rendering is decoupled from the data storage this way, the Fusion object can be instantiated directly, manually setting a `videoUrl`::

     page.body.parts.teaserVideo = My.Package:YouTube {